Xanthognarh/WebWidgets/README.md

 - `bitprice`: Amount of Bits that equals 1 [default=300]
 - `subprice`: Amount of Subs that equals 1 [default=1]
 - `maxmessage`: max length of Message to be displayed [default=30]
+- `showtype`: 0: Hide the column with the Sub/Resub/Bit 1: Show the column [default=1]

 Embed the link like: `https://xanthognarh.github.io/WebWidgets/sublist.htm?channel=channelname&len=3` If you want a background-color add this custom CSS in OBS: `table{background-color:rgba(255,255,255,0.4)}`